katemelhuish/katemelhuish.github.io/content/authors/admin/_index.md

 ---

 Kathleen Melhuish is a Professor in the Mathematics Department at Texas State University.
-She specializes in research in advanced undergraduate mathematics education.
-Her methodological expertise spans quantitative and qualitative methods.
+They specialize in research in advanced undergraduate mathematics education.
+Their methodological expertise spans quantitative and qualitative methods.

 ---